 If a student is advanced, that student is forced to slow down and be on the same (proverbial) page as the rest of the class.

 If a student is having more trouble with a topic, that student often gets left behind because the class has to push on no matter what.

 Homeschooling is not like that . . .
-AT.
-ALL.